 He has returned to parish ministry intent on bringing together Church, academia, and the larger community in the work of reconciliation.
 Fr.
 Ted is Acting Dean of the Delaware Deanery, one of ten area groupings within the larger Episcopal diocese.
 He sits on the board of Partners in Ministry, the coalition of churches which has supported Protestant Christian ministry at Swarthmore College.
 On behalf of the Presiding Bishop's Office of Ecumenical and Inter-Religious Affairs, Fr.
 Ted represents the Episcopal Church in the Hindu-Christian Dialogue hosted by the National Council of Churches.
 He also serves on the NCC's Theological Task Force, for which he is helping to draft a theological and programmatic response to racism in the context of inter-religious relations.
 In addition to Anglican liturgy and theology, he values pastoral and small group settings as opportunities for spiritual growth in wisdom and faithfulness, as well as moments to "rejoice with those who rejoice, weep with those who weep."
 (Romans 12:15)

 Fr.
 Ted arrived in Swarthmore with his wife, Mary, and their teenage son, William.
 Following an accomplished career in government service, Mary now teaches yoga and has become a garden enthusiast.
-William's next love after their dog "Bella" is baseball, which has become a family past-time.
-You may catch sight of father and son going through William's hitting, fielding and pitching routines at Henderson Field or Mary walking the dog.
+William's next love after their dogs "Bella" and "Liza" is baseball, which has become a family past-time.
+You may catch sight of father and son going through William's hitting, fielding and pitching routines at Henderson Field or Mary walking the dogs.
 The family also enjoys sailing, fishing, watching a variety of movies, "talking science" at home (at least Fr.
 Ted does!), and vacations on the downeast coast of Maine.